IgorAugust0/information-retrieval/3_evaluation/README.md

 The average scores are also written to a file named `average.txt`.

-### License
+## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This program is provided under the [MIT License](../LICENSE).
+Feel free to use, modify, and distribute it.